Foto: Marcel Lennartz

 Whilst there, he created several scenic projects, including Little Red Riding Hood by Georges Aphergis, and the world premiere of The Metamorphose, based on Kafkas novella (April 2011), with both audience and critical acclaim.
 His final presentation was the full staging of Così fan tutte in February 2012.

 Alongside his studies, he co-founded the AOIDE.Ensemble in Berlin, where he directed Così fan tutte (2010), Nozze di Figaro (2011), Die Fledermaus (2012) and Zauberflöte (2014 Radialsystem V - Berlin).

 As a freelance revival director he worked in Staatstheater Nürnberg, La Fenice (Venice), Teatro Real (Madrid), Palau Reina Sofia (Valencia), Teatro de la Maestranza (Sevilla) and Opera Vlaanderen (Belgium).

-Together with the set designer Martin Hickmann, he was a finalist in the Directing Competition for "Don Giovanni" organized by the National theater Mannheim, and in November 2017 he staged his own production of Don Pasquale at the Kammeroper of the Theater an der Wien 2017) and Lucia di Lammermoor (Staatstheater Darmstadt, December 2019) were received with critical acclaim.
+Together with the set designer Martin Hickmann, he was a finalist in the Directing Competition for "Don Giovanni" organised by the Nationaltheater Mannheim.
+Both his productions of Don Pasquale (Kammeroper Theater an der Wien 2017) and Lucia di Lammermoor (Staatstheater Darmstadt, December 2019) were received with critical acclaim.